Our Artists’ Reflections on Landscape

 Tree Rings provide snapshots of the earth’s past climates.
 Fern is curious to see the impact on future trees from this pandemic.
 Will it show cleaner air, less pollutants, or maybe even our collective appreciation of nature during this difficult time?
 (Suffolk)

 Bee has a background in art therapy and creates environmental and site-specific artwork.

 Born in St Ives, Cornwall in 1940, shortly after the outbreak of World War II, Telfer was brought up within the wartime artistic community of St Ives.
 After moving to New York in 1962, his practice explored colour, surface, form and scale in painting.
 In the 1970s, Telfer moved further towards conceptual art in the medium of books.
-Eventually, the need to physically make work later manifested itself in the form of sculpture, and in particular welded steel.
+Eventually, the need to physically make work later manifested itself in the form of sculpture.

 Having spent lot of her time in the rural environment, observing domesticated and non-domesticated animals has informed Bobbie’s sculptural practice.
 Whilst she has no formal training, she has attended many ceramic courses and has sold and exhibited her work widely.

-Cindy works with wood and, what she describes as “scary power tools”.
-Her subject matter is the natural world, in particular animals we are privileged the world share it with.
+Cindy Lee Wright’s new work is in steel, and her subject matter is the natural world, in particular animals we are privileged the world share it with.
 Cindy hopes to bring the wild world closer, to celebrate astonishing beauty, abundance and biodiversity, and also to remind people of our responsibility for it.

 As humans we tend to believe that land belongs to us to do with what we will.
 Cindy has created the Potton Tree of Life to celebrate the other animals that share ownership of this beautiful site.
 (Norfolk)